scullenBitwise/restaurant-locator-project/README.md

 ## Requirements:

+- may need cors proxy... some APIs don't work without a back-end... use styled components
+- [ ] Your app should use the package `react-router-dom` for conditional rendering of your different "page" elements.
+- [ ] Your app should use a React-specific mapping package and load search results onto the map as pushpins.
+Look into npm packages like [React Leaflet](https://react-leaflet.js.org/), [React Google Maps](https://www.npmjs.com/package/@react-google-maps/api), [Pigeon Maps](https://www.npmjs.com/package/pigeon-maps), [Here Maps React](https://www.npmjs.com/package/here-maps-react-v2), etc. Note that not all mapping APIs are free, so read the fine print!
+- [ ] Your app should have a search bar that allows a user to specify a new location to search in.
+After user search, the map should recenter and show results in the new location.
+- [ ] Pull data from your external API using `axios`, `fetch`, or a similar tool.
+Make sure that your app runs a search for results in the default location upon render, displays search results, and displays pushpins for those results on the map!
+- [ ] Your app should have a separate location details "page" that the user can click through to by clicking on a search result (and maybe even by clicking on a map pushpin).
+This location details component should NOT receive its data via props and should instead use `useEffect()` to pull location details from the API upon initial render.
+See the [Blog App Demo](https://github.com/scullenBitwise/react-apprenticeship/tree/main/react/11_react-router/3_blog-app) for an example of how to accomplish this.
+- [ ] Your app should use `styled-components` for styling rather than scss/regular css.
+- [ ] Hide any API keys using a `.env` file.
+Remember to add the `.env` file to your `.gitignore` so that it is not uploaded to GitHub!
 - [ ] Your app should have multiple components.
 Use props to pass data from parent components into child components to allow customization of the child components.
 (Sometimes it's easiest to start with one or two big components, and to break code out into smaller, more specific components after the core functionality is in place.)
-- [ ] Your app should start with an array of data either contained in an in-project `.json` file, or should request data from an external API on initial render.
-This data should be saved in state.
-- [ ] Your app should allow the user to add a new item by completing and submitting an HTML form.
-- [ ] Your form should include at least one less traditional form field type: select menu, radio buttons, checkboxes, date input, etc.
-- [ ] Use controlled form elements so that as soon as the values stored in the form fields change, the corresponding state value is updated.
-For this project, you and your partner should handle all form logic by hand and should not use React form libraries like `Formik` or `React Hook Form`.
-- [ ] Your form's `submit` button should be disabled until the user has completed all of the required fields.
-- [ ] Your app should use a table (or similar structure) to render the data in the app in an understandable fashion.
-- [ ] Your app should have a search field that filters the data displayed to match the search term.
-- [ ] Your app should allow sorting of the data on at least one field, both ascending and descending.
 - [ ] Make your code as DRY (**D**on't **R**epeat **Y**ourself) as possible!

 ---------

 ## Bonuses:

-- [ ] Add in detailed input validation, and display error messages and conditional error styling when appropriate.
+- [ ] Allow the user to customize their search by providing additional fields (categories, sort radius, etc)
+- [ ] Add filters and/or sort capability to allow the user to customize the search results they see.
+- [ ] Have your app auto-detect a user's location on render (if that feature is enabled on the user's end) and use this location to render the initial search results/map pushpins.
+- [ ] If your API provides rating data, implement a star display widget (or build the code yourself)!
+- [ ] If your API provides photos urls that are pertinent to your app, consider implementing a photo carousel on your result details page.
+- [ ] Implement different pushpin/marker styles based on search result categories or whether a search result is current "active."
+- [ ] Look into infinite scrolling or pagination, so that only the first `x` results are pulled from the API initially and rendered, and calls for additional results are made as the user clicks to the next page or scrolls to the bottom of the existing search results.
-- [ ] Implement functionality to allow deletion and/or editing of an item.
+- [ ] Consider implementing autocomplete functionality on your search field.
+(Use an autocomplete API for this.)
-- [ ] Use localStorage or Firebase to store and update your app's data to allow data persistence.
+- [ ] Look into implementing driving directions to the selected search result using a directions API.
 - [ ] Practice using [Bitwise's official commit message format](https://github.com/Shift3/standards-and-practices/blob/main/standards/commits.md).
 - [ ] Deploy your app to GitHub Pages, Netlify, or a similar service and share the url with your team so we can all try it!
 - [ ] Write a detailed README.md file using best practices: [README Template](https://gist.github.com/PurpleBooth/109311bb0361f32d87a2)
-- [ ] Learn a different technique for styling in React!
-Consider tools like [Tailwind CSS](https://tailwindcss.com/), [Styled Components](https://styled-components.com/), [React Materialize](https://madewithreactjs.com/react-materialize), [Reactstrap](https://reactstrap.github.io/?path=/story/home-installation--page), etc.
+- [ ] Look into using [Storybook](https://storybook.js.org/docs/react/get-started/introduction) as a tool for building, standardizing, and documenting your React components in isolation.